brettXX/PrecisTinyOled/README.md

 oled.image([x], [y], [width], [vertical pages], [image], [bool]); // Print [image] at [x],[y] spanning the width by pages down with [bool] to determine display/delete.
 ```

+**Notes**
+The best scaling factors for text and icons is 1 to 4 (x1 to x4).
+The basic text scale is 4x8 pixels, while icons are 8x8.
+This means that a scale of 2 would make 8x16 pixels for text or 16x16 pixels for icons.
+The larger the scale, the slower the render.
+Images cannot be scaled.